dsancheznet/linux-installers/README.md

 ```

 2. Elementary Hera

-  Personalize Hera with the most important software to have a top-notch Office desktop
+  Customize Hera with the most important software to have a top-notch Office desktop

 ```
 Elementary_Install.sh
 ```

 3. Regolith

-  Personalize Regolith to have an excellent distraction free programming tile window manager
+  Customize Regolith to have an excellent distraction free programming tile window manager (not uloaded yet)

 ---